ntclark/PostScript/PostScriptInterpreter/Readme.md

 That tool was very well received and utilized extensively by engineering and mathematics staff.

 As a language similar to forth, it was all new to me at the time, but I soon started hearing things like "begin 4 1 roll dup exch pop def end" in my dreams.
-That's a real snipped of PostScript.
+That's a real snippet of PostScript.

 If you've only heard of PostScript in the context of printers and never in the realm of windows applications, you may be wondering why anyone (me) needs to create a new interpreter for it.